PureDarwin/puredarwin.github.io/README.md

 ### Credits
-[ninjadev64](https://github.com/ninjadev64) for creating the new docsify-based documentation site.
+[ninjadev64](https://github.com/ninjadev64) for creating the new docsify-based documentation and [wiki clean-up](https://github.com/ninjadev64/puredarwin-wiki/commits/main/).

 [KevDoy](https://github.com/kevdoy) for the new homepage and PureDarwin logo.